VyTuongVo/CTD_PreWork/README.md

 # CTD_PreWork
-***
-Important: If there is anything wrong with the website, please feel free to contact me through email, vtvo@ucdavis.edu or phone number 6692966875.
-Thank you
-***

-Welcome to my README.md file where I will explain all you need to know about my website "Cat World."
+Welcome to my README.md file!
+Here, I will explain everything you need to know about my website, "Cat World."
+This website was created using the Cat API, available at https://thecatapi.com.
+It showcases a variety of cat pictures and explores different cat breeds along with their characteristics.
+I hope this website brings a smile to your face and brightens your day with the joy of cats!

 Table of Contents: